Book Now →

 Boundary Umpires

 Wearing orange vests, boundary umpires patrol the sidelines.
-When the ball crosses the boundary line, they throw it back overhead to restart play quickly.
+When the ball crosses the boundary, they throw it back overhead to restart play quickly.

 Key Rules That Define This Contact Sport